TechWithDipak/TechWithDipak/README.md

 # Hey ,👨‍💻 Dipak Kumar
-### 🚀 About Me
+## 🚀 About Me

-I am a **2nd-year Computer Science Engineering student** at **SRM Institute of Science and Technology (SRMIST)** with a current **CGPA of 8.81**.
-I specialize in developing efficient software solutions and am actively seeking an internship to contribute to impactful engineering projects.
+Hi, I’m a **2nd-year B.Tech student at SRMIST**
+with a deep curiosity for understanding **how things work under the hood**.

+💡 I find real joy in:
+- Solving challenging problems
+- Learning new frameworks
+- Writing clean, efficient code

+⚡ My core interests lie in:
+- 🤖 Artificial Intelligence
+- ☕ Java Development
+- 🏗️ Building robust and scalable systems

+🌱 I’m a **lifelong learner**, always ready to explore the next big thing in tech and push my boundaries.

+✨ *Curious mind.
+Builder mindset.
+Always evolving.*

 - 🛠️ **Currently working on:** Enhancing my full-stack development skills and exploring Generative AI.
 - 🎓 **Education:** B.Tech in CSE (2024 - 2028).